DeepRsnanceX/PreviewAnims/about.md

-# Template Mod
+# Preview Anims

-Edit about.md to change this
+Very simple mod that allows you to preview Robot/Spider animations in the Garage!

+No, i'm not adding compatibility with whatever icon mods could break this in its current state.